Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 How Stress Hormones Affect the Growth of Fetus

-Unfortunately, this increase in stress hormones can negatively impact the organs may not develop properly during the accelerated growth.
+Unfortunately, this increase in stress hormones can negatively impact the development of fetal organs during the baby's accelerated growth.
 And this only happens when the stress hormone is released for extended periods.

-Short-term stress in expectant mothers does not affect the unborn child.
+Short-term stress during pregnancy does not affect the unborn child.
 That's because the stress hormone released into the amniotic fluid is minimal and of very little consequence.

 The research compared the cortisol levels in 34 pregnant women's saliva and the CRH in the amniotic fluid.
 The conclusion was that amid short-term stress, the fetus remains protected.